GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - 3D Tiles are normally loaded via URL (containing a link to `tileset.json` file or some other named json file)
   - Local loading is not supported unless files are served by some local HTTP server
   - It has live Brightness control presented within [lil-gui](https://lil-gui.georgealways.com/)
    - It also has some switchable statistics:
     - FPS / MS / MB stats are using [stats.js](https://github.com/mrdoob/stats.js/) library
   - The viewer allows setting Level Of Detail (LOD):
     - `Quality` which defines 3D Tiles Visual Quality (Geometric Error Multiplier)
     - `Cache` which defines how many tiles are loaded and kept in ready state (affects memory usage and smooth movement)
+    - `Pt Size` which is live point size control present only when points models are loaded
  - Consider adjusting LOD settings to improve performance and memory usage

 - Special notes about `USDZ Viewer`:
   - Currently, it only supports USDZ files with USDA (ascii model packed in)